Cyton Radios Programming Tutorial

 in the setup()

 function uncommented, then comment the line back out and program again.
 It is very important that you reprogram the board with the line commented out.
-We must do this because with firmware version two, the channel number is stored to non-volatile memory so we can change the channel number of the system from the PC/Driver, turn the system off and still remember the newly set channel.
+We must do this because with firmware version two, the channel number is stored to non-volatile memory so we can change the channel number of the system from the PC/Driver, turn the system off, and still remember the newly set channel.
 If this is your first time uploading firmware version two (you bought your board prior to October 2016), you may ignore this message the first time you upload radio code.

 Program DEVICE Radio with OpenBCI Dongle

 The idea here is to use the FTDI chip on the Dongle to bridge USB to Serial for the upload process.
-There is a bit of prep, and a special program for the Dongle radio so that it doesn't get in the way.
+There is a bit of preparation, and a special program for the Dongle radio so that it doesn't get in the way.

 First, solder the headers that came with your OpenBCI Dongle.
-Then, move the switch to the RESET position, and upload some dummy code to the Dongle radio so that it doesn't interfere with the Serial upload process.
+Then, move the switch to the RESET position, and upload some dummy code to the Dongle radio so that it doesn't interfere with the serial upload process.

 Upload Pass Thru Radio Firmware Version 2.x.x (Fall 2016)